sagnik3788/community-plugins/CONTRIBUTING.md

 ### Working on Issues

 1. Before working on an issue, please leave a comment saying "I'd like to work on this." and we will assign the issue to you.
-   - When you are assigned to an issue but seem inactive for some weeks, we would unassign you.
+   - When you are assigned to an issue but seem inactive for some weeks, we will unassign you.
-2. Before submitting a Pull Request, we expect you to investigate the issue and comment what to do.
+2. Before submitting a Pull Request, we expect you to investigate the issue and comment on what to do.
 Then you can discuss how to solve the issue and reduce the communication on the Pull Request.

 ## Pull Request